johnbillion/wp-compat/readme.md

 ## Status

-WPCompat is a brand new extension and not yet exhaustive in its checks.
-Version 1.0 will be released once it's stable.
+WPCompat is a relatively new extension and may not yet be exhaustive in its checks.

 Version information for functions and methods was last updated for WordPress 6.7 (RC1).

 ## Requirements

-* PHPStan 1.12 or higher
+* PHPStan 2.0 or higher
 * PHP 7.4 or higher (tested up to PHP 8.3)

 ## Installation